Enjoy a happy community.

 Absolutely.
 We have many references from buildings we have managed for many years along with clients who have recently gone through our transition process.

 We do wait until we have met with Council and feel the strata corporation would be a good fit.
 This is because of the number of requests we get for proposals and wanting to respect our existing clients and not ask for references too often.

 My community has a contract with a property management company, but we’re thinking of changing.
 What should I do?

 It is important to determine whether this relationship can still be salvaged or whether it is well and truly time to part ways.
 Is your community facing challenges due to a lack of communication, follow-through, or perhaps a personal issue with your current property manager?

 Make a list of your current concerns and ask your current property management company for a schedule of improvement.
 If this doesn’t work it is a good idea to start looking for options.
 Check out our complete checklist on how to change strata management companies here: https://tribemgmt.com/blog/how-to-change-property-management-companies

 What is the Strata Property Act?

-In BC, the Strata Property Act (SPA) provide the legal framework under which all strata corporations and strata owners must operate in the province.
-Your Community Manager is knowledgeable on the workings of the Act and can advicde your Council or Board on it accordingly.
-You can find the BC Strata Property Act here: https://www.choa.bc.ca/resources/strata-property-act/strata-property/.
+In BC, the Strata Property Act (SPA) provides the legal framework under which all strata corporations and strata owners must operate in the province.
+Your Community Manager is knowledgeable on the workings of the Act and can advise your Council or Board on it accordingly.
+You can find more about the BC Strata Property Act here: https://www.choa.bc.ca/resources/strata-property-act/strata-property/.